Building Reserve Fund Study

 - Common electrical systems

-Land Sterling has professional and highly qualified building surveyors in Dubai who deliver accurate, comprehensive, and meticulous reserve funding studies to property owners and owners associations for a variety of reasons, including:
+Land Sterling has Certified building surveyors in Dubai who deliver accurate, comprehensive, and meticulous reserve funding studies to property owners and owners associations for a variety of reasons, including:

 - Development of a stable and feasible funding plan that meets the needs of both investors and future owners